Tony Perriello, J.D., Program Director, Associate Professor

-Spanish is the second most common language in the United States, with over 35 million people in this country who speak Spanish as a first language.
-Criminal justice professionals with a fundamental understanding of Spanish communication skills have an immediate advantage over their peers, allowing for much greater job opportunity and career growth in the fields of law enforcement.
+Spanish is second most common of all the languages spoken in America, with more than 40 million people in this country who speak Spanish in their homes.
+Therefore, criminal justice professionals with a fundamental understanding of Spanish communication skills have an immediate advantage over their peers, allowing for much greater job opportunity and career growth in the fields of law enforcement.

 The emphasis in this specialization is on oral communication, speaking and listening, as these will be the crucial skills for professionals working in Spanish-speaking communities.
 Students will be able to put to immediate use the areas covered in this class once they enter the working world.